 It seems that the same gene, Pax6, which affects part of the brain associated with approach-related behaviours (the left anterior cingulate cortex, if you really want to know) also induces tissue deficiencies in the iris.

-As you'll have noticed, the same pupil response can mean different things, although generally when the pupils dilate it sends a positive message and when they constrict it's a negative one.
+As you’ll have noticed, the same pupil response can mean different things, although generally dilated pupils send a positive message and when they constrict it’s a negative one.
 But exactly what it means depends on the situation (and whether someone has turned on a light).